Bob Ferguson - Assistant General Manager

 Ryan Tall - Assistant Equipment Manager

-Ryan Ledwon - Assistant Athletic Trainer
+Ryan Ledwon - Head Athletic Trainer

 A native of Chicago, Ledwon earned a master’s degree in Athletic Training from Western Michigan University and a bachelor’s degree in Athletic Training from Illinois State University.

-Justus Schafer - Head Strength and Conditioning Coach
+Caylin Relkoff - Head Strength and Conditioning Coach

 Colin Reddin - Strength and Conditioning

 Reddin played professional hockey from 2011-13 with stints in the ECHL (Evansville, San Francisco and Las Vegas), earning 1-7=8 points in 23 games.
-He also appeared in 73 career Southern Professional Hockey League (SPHL) games with Huntsville and Mississippi, scoring 20-38=58 points with 84 PIM.
+He also appeared in 73 career Southern Professional Hockey League (SPHL) games with Huntsville and Mississippi, scoring 20-38=58 points and 84 PIM.

 Reddin also played five seasons in the Western Hockey League (WHL), earning 33-68=101 points with 184 PIM in 232 games with Regina (2010-11), Prince Albert (2009-10) and Portland (2008-09).
-He began his hockey career with the U.S. National Under-18 Team in 2007-08 where he collected 3-1=4 points with 26 PIM in 22 contests with the development program.
+He began his hockey career with the USA Hockey National Team Development Program in 2007-08, collecting 3-1=4 points in 22 games.